 Buy it if:

-- You want the best available phone value in the US right now
+the best available phone value in the US is what you crave

 Don’t buy it if: